MUSC-TBIC/etude-engine/README.rst

 The simplest test run requires that we specify a reference directory and a test directory.
-The default file matching assumes that our reference and test files match names exactly and both end in ‘.xml’.
+The default file matching assumes that our reference and test files match names exactly and both end in `.xml`.
 With just the two directory arguments, we get micro-average scores for the default metrics across the full directory.